-Here is our 2016 map to see what we had to offer last year!
-Our 2017 map will be updated soon!
-Please be sure to note the following changes:
+Here is our new 2017 map to see what we have to offer this year!
+Please be sure to note the following new changes:

 - Registration is now at the Radisson.
 All attendees will need to pick up their badges on the 2nd floor in our new location, as they will not be allowed in the Lansing Center without a badge.
 If you park under the Lansing Center, you will be asked to use the skywalk stairwell to go to the Radisson to pick up your badges, as you will not be able to cut through.
 Signs will be posted, but please make yourselves aware of this new policy change.
 To cut down on Friday morning badge pickup times we will be offering Thursday night badge pickup (pre-reg only, no sales).

-- The Maid Cafe will be open on Saturday and Sunday, but it has been marked on our map for your convenience.
+- The Workshop room will be open on Saturday starting at around 2pm and all Sunday.
 On Friday Registration will be expanded to all three ballrooms to accomodate our attendees.

 - Gaming is at the Lansing Center and will run 24 hours.
 Tabletop will have set hours, but we are working to make this 24 hours.

-- Cosplay judging will take place over Friday and Saturday in Cosplay Ops.
-It is on the second floor of the Lansing Center, and can be accessed by stairs or elevator.
+- Cosplay judging will take place over Friday and Saturday in Cosplay Ops/the Judging Room.

 Shuto Con means “Capital City” Convention, thus named for the city it is held in, Lansing, the great capital of our great state of Michigan!